Nery Castillo: Olympiacos

 At the age of 16, Castillo's father and agent accepted an offer from the Greek club Olympiacos.
 Three years after he joined Olympiacos, Castillo became a regular starter in both domestic and European competitions.
 He became a fan favourite with the Gate 7 Ultras and was even given the number 7 shirt in deference to them.
 Castillo was part of the Olympiacos squad that won the next three consecutive league titles.
 He was the club's leading scorer during the preparatory phase for the 2006–07 season, accumulating seven goals in friendly games.
 He finished the season second to Rivaldo in goals scored and assists for the club, with three goals scored in five Champions League games.

 In early 2006, his father and agent began negotiations with Mexican club Guadalajara, but talks were suspended because Olympiacos weren't interested in selling the player at the time.

 Subsequently, in 2007, Olympiacos accepted Ukrainian club Shakhtar Donetsk's offer of €20 million for Castillo's services.
+Castillo therefore, did not want to leave the club as he was satisfied.
+He did this, after big pressure from president's son Petros Kokkalis due to the large offer.
 Before this, in what Castillo correctly anticipated would be his last game for Olympiacos, he scored with a free kick shot, after "stealing" the kick from the teammate who was preparing to take it.